ModelSEED/ModelSEED-Solr/README.md

 Clone this repo (anywhere you'd like):

 ```
-cd solr-5.3.0-PATRIC
 git clone https://github.com/ModelSEED/ModelSEED-Solr.git
 ```

-Start the server with the full path to to the clone repo:
+Start the server with the full path to the cloned repo:

 ```
-./bin/solr start -Dsolr.solr.home=/Users/../solr-5.3.0-PATRIC/ModelSEED-Solr -Dlucene.version=5.3.0
+./bin/solr start -Dsolr.solr.home=/Users/../ModelSEED-Solr -Dlucene.version=5.3.0
 ```

 You can stop the server with `stop`, or restart the server with `restart`.